OliverKeefe/gestalt-owd/README.md

   <img alt="License" src="https://img.shields.io/badge/license-MIT-white.svg">
 </p>

 **Open Web Drive** is a Dropbox / Google Drive clone I built in TypeScript (React.js), Go and Postgres, in an effort to learn Go.
+Future features will also include a document editor and IPFS gateway service.

 <h2 align="center">UI Screenshots</h2>